uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/getting-started/installation.md

 original_id: installation
 ---

-### Preparation
+## Preparation
-Before using Badaso, please register on [Badaso Dashboard](https://badaso-dashboard.uatech.co.id/) to get BADASO_LICENCE_KEY.
+Before using Badaso, please register on [Badaso Dashboard](https://badaso-dashboard.uatech.co.id/) to get BADASO_KEY.
 This key must be included in the laravel project's .env.
 Here are the steps for registering and getting a license on Badaso Dashboard.
 1. Register, enter your data name, email and password